Online platform, new directory seek to connect BIPOC culture to the wine experience.

 Keep up with the latest.
 Follow us on Instagram!

 The Sip Consciously Directory helps Black wine entrepreneurs seeking partners, mentors, or networking.
-The consumer can use the director to find Black wine businesses in their backyard or when traveling.
+The consumer can use the directory to find Black wine businesses in their backyard or when traveling.
 Supporting Black wine businesses is important for many reasons, said Bell.

 “Often they are the first generation to be in the wine industry or start a business,” said Bell.
 “Black people have limited access to capital and often are using personal savings and maybe the help of family and friends to start.
 This is really speaking to their livelihood.”
 She notes that these entrepreneurs are often major supporters of philanthropy in their own Black communities.

-Through Bell’s research project she interviewed more than 40 Black wine entrepreneurs.
+Through Bell’s research project, she interviewed more than 40 Black wine entrepreneurs.
 One of those was Angela McCrae, founder and executive director of Uncorked & Cultured, an online platform that was shaking up the media space.
 The goal of Uncorked & Cultured is to connect BIPOC culture and the African Diaspora to wine, wellness, culture and adventure.
 The pair continued to converse after the project ended and decided to partner on the Sip Consciously Wine Directory.

 Why is it that people of color are not more visible or involved in the wine industry?
 “It’s indicative of the American and global culture,” said Bell.
 “This was seen as an elite space in which Black people were not originally involved in a highly regarded manner.”
 Many Blacks and people of color don’t see themselves as part of the wine lifestyle and that has to do with exposure and awareness.